bbenalia/Memory-game/README.md

 # Memory-game
-Memory game made with CSS3 HTML5 and vanilla Jaavascript
+Memory game made with CSS3 HTML5 and vanilla Javascript